How to create an efficient inventory management system

 So the money tied up in excess inventory could be put to better use elsewhere.

-On the other hand, if you don't keep enough stock and demand then spikes, you'll miss out on sales – and maybe even lose customers.
+On the other hand, if you don't keep enough inventory and demand spikes, you'll miss out on sales – and maybe even lose customers.
 You won't be able to fill big orders and you'll have to scramble to catch up with your competitors.

 Either way you could lose money.
 So it's important to manage your inventory as efficiently as possible.